BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Experimental Analysis

-For datasets with only topology (Reddit-Multi-12k, Reddit-Multi-5k) where the classification depends solely on the structure of the dataset, implanting multiple triggers at the same time in a GNN model is not a trivial task as it has risk of dominant trigger which can interfere with the models learning process of other triggers.
-The result on table \ref{table:attack_datasets} demonstrates that our proposed attack outperforms the conventional approach by a large margin.
-Conventional replacement method achieved a small CAD of 0.92\% on Reddit-Multi-12k dataset which shows that the model works on clean graphs almost close to the clean model, however it only achieved ASRs of 58.49\%, 87\%, 57.14\%, meaning the attack faced interference of the triggers allowing only one trigger to be learned by the model which dominated the other 2 triggers.
-In contrast, our proposed approach achieved ASRs of over 98.72\% with the minimal CAD of 0.5\%.
-For Reddit-Multi-5k dataset, we attained similar kind of results where the subgraph replacement achieved only one ASR above 82\% with a very small CAD of 0.1\%.
-In comparison, our proposed attack mechanism achieved an ASRs ranging from 96\% to 99.25\% with a CAD of 0.3\%.
+For those datasets with only topology (Reddit-Multi-12k and Reddit-Multi-5k) where the classification depends solely on the geometry of the graph, implanting multiple triggers into the model becomes a nontrivial task, as it drastically increases risks of dominant trigger interfering with the models learning process of other triggers.
+The result on Table \ref{table:attack_datasets} demonstrates that our proposed attack continues outperforming the conventional approach by large margins.
+Conventional replacement-based method exhibits a small CAD of 0.92\% on Reddit-Multi-12k dataset but only achieves ASRs of 58.49\%, 87\% and 57.14\%, indicating the attack incapability.
+In contrast, our proposed approach achieves ASRs of minimal 98.72\% with the maximal CAD of 0.5\%.
+The comparable results can be observed on Reddit-Multi-5k dataset.

-In summary, our proposed multi target backdoor attack demonstrate exceptional performance by successfully embedding multiple triggers into the GNN model without the interference among the triggers while preserving the clean accuracy of the model whereas the conventional replacement based strategy does not support multi targe backdoor attack.
-On all of the datasets except Cifar10, only one ASR goes above 75\% leaving the rest of the ASRs to a low value which indicates the interference among the triggers while embedding it into the model.
-The results empirically validate the clear superiority of our proposed attack over the conventional replacement based attack from all aspects in case of multi target backdoor attack for graph classification.
+To this end, our proposed multi target backdoor attack demonstrate exceptional performance by successfully embedding multiple triggers into the GNN model without the interference among the triggers while preserving the clean accuracy of the model.
+The main results in Table \ref{table:attack_datasets} empirically validate the clear superiority of our proposed attack over the conventional replacement-based attack from all aspects in case of multi-targeted backdoor attack on graph classification.